kky1/sandbox-public/README.md

 ## Linking Visual Studio Code or Azure Data Studio to Git and GitHub
 1. Create a folder *under your name* on Box/One Drive.
 Name this folder "**repos**"

 2. **Clone an existing GitHub repository to this folder on your local computer**.
-Go [here](https://github.com/kky1/sql-queries-shared), expand the drop down arrow and double-click on the URL to copy it.
+Go [here](https://github.com/kky1/sql-queries-shared), expand the drop down arrow and copy the URL to your clipboard.
 The first time you do this, you will need to enter your GitHub user name/password.

 ![CopyURL](https://github.com/kky1/sql-queries-shared/blob/main/screenshots/ADS%20navigation19.JPG)

-3. Open the a terminal in VSC or ADS.
+3. Open the terminal in VSC or ADS.
 Click **View-> Terminal**

 4. At the **Terminal prompt**, type `cd ~`

 5. At the **next Terminal prompt**, you need to direct the terminal to your folder via the file path.
-Type `"Box/b-research-analytics Shared/`INSERT YOUR NAME`/`INSERT YOUR REPOS FOLDER NAME`"`
+Type `"Box/b-research-analytics Shared/`INSERT YOUR NAME`/repos"`
+- **Note: You must include the quotation marks.**

 6. At the **next Terminal prompt**, type `git clone https://github.com/kky1/sql-queries-shared.git`

 ![Cloning a repos](https://github.com/kky1/sql-queries-shared/blob/main/screenshots/ADS%20navigation20.JPG)

-7. Congratulations, the repository has been cloned.
+7. Congratulations, the repository kky1/sql-queries-shared has been cloned.
 You now have access to all files in the repos.

 ## Navigating Visual Studio Code or Azure Data Studio
 The vertical bar on the left contains six icons to help you navigate.
 Starting from the top **(screenshots below)**:

- >* Connections - this is where you can find the warehouse tables & views on the server to which you are connected.
+ >* **Connections** - this is where you can find the warehouse tables & views on the server to which you are connected.
 This is helpful to look up field names or table content.
  >* Search - not used for our purposes
  >* Notebook - not used for our purposes
- >* Explorer - this is where your queries are stored.
+ >* **Explorer** - this is where your queries are stored.
 We do not have the permissions to execute functions or stored procedures.
 We are also not able to insert or alter live tables; however, we can create temp tables and alter them (just as we did in Access).
- >* Source Control - this is where you commit (or update) the queries you have built.
+ >* **Source Control** - this is where you commit (or update) the queries you have built.
 You should commit queries to Git on your machine before you push (or send) the updated versions to GitHub online.
-  >* Extensions - VSC and ADS allows you to install extensions.
+  >* **Extensions** - VSC and ADS allows you to install extensions.
 In VSC, you must install a SQL extension before getting started.
 In ADS, you can skip this step.
 Some extensions allow for the visualization of your list results into charts, etc.

 ## Screenshots
 Here are the tables and views in the "adis" server.
 Views are just queries built by the IT team (denormalized tables) and TMS tables.